locustio/locust/docs/extending-locust.rst

 Custom arguments
 ----------------

 You can add your own command line arguments to Locust, using the :py:attr:`init_command_line_parser <locust.event.Events.init_command_line_parser>` Event.
 Custom arguments are also presented and editable in the web UI.
 If `choices` are specified for the argument, they will be presented as a dropdown in the web UI.
+If `is_multiple` is set to True together with `choices`, the argument will be presented as a multi-select dropdown in the web UI.

 .. literalinclude:: ../examples/add_command_line_argument.py
     :language: python